 In the hunt for a quick and easy breakfast idea with lots of great taste, this Paleo Breakfast Casserole was born.

-The ideal objective – a delicious yet healthy home prepared breakfast.
+The ideal objective – a delicious yet healthy home-prepared Paleo breakfast idea.

 As the rain pelted the windows on an unseasonably cold day, I was seeking warm comfort food.